mircea-pavel-anton/pacman/README.md

 - MS Visual Studio 2019 or newer (NOT vscode), with default "**Desktop C++ Development**" workload.
 - Please download "Visual C++ 64bit" edition of SFML; ignore others.
 - Move your unzipped `SFML-2.6.x` folder to its own home, example: `C:/SFML/SFML-2.6.1`
-- Make sure to edit [CmakeLists.txt](CMakeLists.txt) line 13, change value SMFL_HOME to the directory you installed SFML.
+- Make sure to edit [CmakeLists.txt](CMakeLists.txt) line 13, change value of `SMFL_HOME` to the directory you moved SFML into.

 ### For MacOS

-- XCode latest (v14 or higher) from AppStore (with MacOS SDK)
+- XCode latest (v13 or higher) from AppStore (with MacOS SDK)
 - Apple Developer tools.
 After Xcode is installed, run this in your Terminal:
   ```bash
   sudo xcode-select --install